ome/omero-documentation/omero/users/cli/sessions.rst

     Set the password to use for the connection.

-.. option:: --sudo ADMINUSER, --sudo GROUPOWNER
+.. option:: --sudo ADMINUSER, GROUPOWNER

     Create a connection as another user.